 90 Main Street

 Hingham, Massachusetts 02043

 The house was acquired by the Topsfield Historical Society in 1913 and restored.
 The frame timbers are original, but much of the woodwork, inside and out, has been replaced.
-Furnishings are of the 17th century and include a food hutch, which antiquarians have called unique in America, and a baluster-back armchair inscribed “P. Capen 1708,” believed to have been part of the wedding furniture of Priscilla Capen, the parson’s daughter.
+Furnishings are of the 17th century and include a food hutch, which antiquarians have called unique in America.
+A baluster-back armchair inscribed “P. Capen 1708” believed to have been part of the wedding furniture of Priscilla Capen, the parson’s daughter.
 The house is maintained in excellent fashion and is open to visitors during the summer.
 It was designated as a National Historic Landmark in 1960.

 Topsfield Historical Society

 1 Howlett Street

 Paul Revere House, Boston – The Paul Revere House is the colonial home of American patriot Paul Revere during the American Revolution.
 The house possesses an unusual combination of historical and architectural interests.
 Although extensively restored, it retains its original framework and is exceptionally significant as downtown Boston’s only surviving 17th-century dwelling and as Revere’s home from 1770 to 1800.
 John Jeffs probably built the original portion of the house not long after the Boston Fire of 1676, on the site of the Increase Mather parsonage.
 The house was originally the simple and characteristic one-room type, but by the time Revere moved into it about a century later, it had already been enlarged to three full stories.
 It was considerably altered during the 19th century when the house was a tenement and used as a store.
 Increasing regard for the old house led to its rehabilitation, beginning in 1908.